skousik/RTD_tutorial/step_4_online_planning/README.tex.md

 #### [Previous step: computing the FRS](https://github.com/skousik/RTD_tutorial/tree/master/step3_FRS_computation)

 Details and code coming soon!
 Note that there is an example in the [RTD repository](https://github.com/ramvasudevan/RTD) for a Segway robot, which is really similar to the TurtleBot.
+Also, make sure you have the latest [RTD](https://github.com/ramvasudevan/RTD) and [simulator](https://github.com/skousik/simulator) repositories so that all the functions in this step work.

 ## 4.1 Summary